Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Logarithmic Sobolev inequalities: the general scheme

-Substituting this bound into the right-hand side of \eqref{eq:McDiarmid_1} gives \eqref{eq:McDiarmid}. \end{proof} Note that Maurer's method gives the correct constant in the exponent, in contrast to an earlier approach by Boucheron, Lugosi and Massart \cite{Boucheron_Lugosi_Massart} who also used the entropy method.
-For the reader's benefit, we give a more detailed discussion of this in Appendix~\ref{app:McDiarmid_exponent}.
+Substituting this bound into the right-hand side of \eqref{eq:McDiarmid_1} gives \eqref{eq:McDiarmid}. \end{proof} Note that Maurer's method gives the correct constant in the exponent of McDiarmid's inequality; it is instructive to compare it to an earlier approach in \cite{Boucheron_Lugosi_Massart} which, by also using the entropy method, gave an exponent that is smaller by a factor of~8.